 Finally, unlike most studies, this one explains fiscal policies largely on the basis of the information actually available at the time budgetary decisions were taken and not on the basis of the latest available (ex post) data.
+This choice is inspired by the work of Orphanides (1998, 2001) who has shown how important real-time data are to understand monetary policy in the United States.
 A few recent papers have taken the same direction, controlling for errors in forecasting when assessing the response of fiscal policy to cyclical conditions and elections (Larch and Salto, 2003; Buti and Vand den Noord, 2003 and 2004; Mink and De Haan, 2005).
 However, cyclical conditions are still measured on the basis of ex post data.
 Forni and Momigliano (2004) assess the budgetary reaction to cyclical conditions over the last decade in the euro area and in the OECD countries on the basis of both real-time and ex post estimates of output gaps.
-They show that the use of ex post data may significantly bias the estimates.
-Here, we also use real-time data for the general government balance, given that in some countries (in particular, Greece) significant revisions have occurred in the sample period.
-Furthermore, we include election dummies among the regressors and extend the period of analysis to the years before Maastricht, which allows us to discuss the role played by the European rules.
+They show that the use of ex post data may significantly bias